-On January 30th, the Bureau of Economic Analysis (BEA) announced the real gross domestic product (GDP) — the value of the production of goods and services in the United States, adjusted for price changes — increased at an annual rate of 2.6% in the fourth quarter of 2014, according to the “advance” estimate released by the BEA.
-In the third quarter, real GDP increased 5.0%.
+On January 27th, the US Bureau of Economic Analysis (BEA) announced the real gross domestic product (GDP) — the value of the goods and services produced by the nation’s economy less the value of the goods and services used up in production, adjusted for price changes — increased at an annual rate of 1.9% in the fourth quarter of 2016 according to the “advance” estimate released by the Bureau of Economic Analysis.
+In the third quarter, real GDP increased 3.5%.

 IT IS IMPOSSIBLE FOR UNEMPLOYMENT EVER TO BE ZERO

 ‘Unemployment’ is an emotional ‘trigger’ word…a ‘third rail’, if you will.
 It conjures up negative thoughts.
 But it is important to realize that, while we want everyone who wants a job to have the opportunity to work, unemployment can never be zero and, in fact, can be disruptive to an economy if it gets too close to zero.
 Very low unemployment can actually hurt the economy by creating an upward pressure on wages which invariably leads to higher production costs and prices.
 This can lead to inflation.
 The lowest the unemployment rate has been in the US was 2.5%.
 That was in May and June 1953 when the economy overheated due to the Korean War.
 When this bubble burst, it kicked off the Recession of 1953.
 A healthy economy will always include some percentage of unemployment.

 There are five main sources of unemployment: